-Time Machine will also help to diversify cultural tourism by creating tailor-made data Object recognition and tracking over time platforms for each type of tourism: cultural, slow, rural, cruise-based, ethical, sport event-driven, wellness, medical, business, or adventure.
-By offering a full package (online preparation at home, experience-based visit, post-visit experience with materials gathered on site), the visit will become both to compare different strategic measures educational and experience-driven, enhancing tourist retention of local history and identity, and thus strengthening the sense and understanding of European belonging.
+Time Machine will also help to diversify cultural tourism by creating tailor-made data platforms for each type of tourism: cultural, slow, rural, cruise-based, ethical, sport event-driven, wellness, medical, business, or adventure.
+By offering a full package (online preparation at home, experience-based visit, post-visit experience with materials gathered on site), the visit will become both educational and experience-driven, enhancing tourist retention of local history and identity, and thus strengthening the sense and understanding of European belonging.